redpanda-data/connect/website/docs/components/processors/unarchive.md

 expands its contents into a new message.
 A metadata field is added to each message called `archive_key` with the relevant key from the top-level map.

+### `csv`

+Attempt to parse the message as a csv file (header required) and for each row in the file expands its contents into a json object in a new message.